 Why This Consumer Review Libel Lawsuit Matters

-As social media continues to grow as quickly as unrestrained ivy, expect consumer review libel lawsuits to flood US courts.
+As social media continues to grow like unrestrained ivy, expect consumer review libel lawsuits to flood US courts.
 Why?
 As always, when culture is significantly altered due to either changing societal norms or technological advances, the law also changes to keep pace.
 For technophiles and legal eagles, the TripAdvisor defamation lawsuit is one to watch.

 If a judge sides with the plaintiffs, it could change the way social media works.